xinxinhuang/ABTv1/docs/battle-system.md

 Logic of the Battle System

+**Note**: This document describes the core battle mechanics.
+As of July 2025, the application uses the consolidated Battle System V2 exclusively.
+The legacy V1 system has been removed during a comprehensive code cleanup.

 The system's logic is clear, intuitive, and strategically engaging, built around a few core principles:

 1. Core Mechanics